-Engaging culture, sandy beaches, tempting food and welcoming smiles make Cambodia a great destination for families who love adventure.
+Engaging culture, sandy beaches, tempting food and a warm local welcome make Cambodia ideal for families who love all kinds of adventure.

 Include a decent amount of relaxation time between temple-exploring adventures to give your energy levels a boost.
 This can really ensure you get the most from every moment, and no-one gets overtired.